colintakeda/data-science_team-H/Final_Report.md

   - Some examples of [constructor name changes](https://www.reddit.com/r/formula1/comments/1dos3r/i_made_a_diagram_to_show_how_current_f1_teams/)

-  - Rules Era can change performance
+  - Rules change year to year and can significantly affect performance

   - New drivers are skewed because they don’t have as many data points yet

   - This data is for 70 years of races and [formula racing has changed a lot](https://youtu.be/hgLQWIAaCmY)

       - Consider filtering on year \>= 2000

 -----